Moddable-OpenSource/moddable/documentation/xs/XS in C.md

 | `theThis` | A reference to a host object
 | `theData` | The data to set

-Sets the Host Data pointer.
+Sets the host data pointer.

 ***